project / 2025-26

 - simulation and waveform inspection through Icarus Verilog and GTKWave

-That combination makes it educational in the best sense.
-The architecture stays visible at every layer.
+That combination keeps the architecture visible at every layer.

 Why it matters